ibm-cloud-docs/sap-reference-architecture/sap-ra-hana-faqs.md

 ## How do I back up my SAP HANA-certified servers?
 {: faq}

-Server backup is not included in the self-managed offering.
-There are options that you can select during the server ordering process in the {{site.data.keyword.cloud_notm}} console.
-You also have the option to integrate a third-party backup solution.
+Server backup isn't included in the self-managed offering.
+You can select backup options during the ordering process in the {{site.data.keyword.cloud_notm}} console.
+You can also integrate a third-party backup solution.

 ## How do I migrate an existing SAP HANA database or relational database to an SAP HANA-certified server in the {{site.data.keyword.cloud_notm}}?
 {: faq}